Categories:

 According to the findings, an overwhelming majority of Australians plan to get vaccinated against COVID-19.
 Overall, 69% of respondents said they anticipate receiving a vaccine once one is approved and available.

 As expected, the elderly are most interested in vaccine protection.
-We found that more than 3 out of 4 individuals over the age 65 plan to get vaccinated.
+We found that more than three out of four individuals over the age of 65 plan to get vaccinated.
 This makes sense since they are at the highest risk for severe illness.
-We were surprised to learn, however, that only 57% of those between 40-64 years-old also plan to receive the vaccine when it is available.
+We were surprised to learn, however, that only 57% of those between 40-64 years old also plan to receive the vaccine when it is available.
 Among young adults aged 18 to 39, 71% said they plan to get the vaccine.

 The survey also asked how respondents feel about the Australian Government’s handling of the COVID-19 pandemic.